lonelycodes/daily_coding_challenge/two_dimensional_target_word/README.md

  ['A', 'N', 'O', 'B'],
  ['M', 'A', 'S', 'S']]

 and the target word 'FOAM', you should return true, since it's the leftmost column.
 Similarly, given the target word 'MASS', you should return true, since it's the last row.

+Some assumptions:
+* each row has same length
+* each column has same length

+n = 2
+m = 1
+[['A'],
+ ['B']]